mapbox/mapbox-maps-ios/DEVELOPING.md

 ### Updating dependency versioning

-Make sure to update the Package.swift file in https://github.com/mapbox/mapbox-maps-ios/blob/main/Package.swift, not the App.xcworkspace, using the following commands:
+You must remember to sure to update the Package.swift file in https://github.com/mapbox/mapbox-maps-ios/blob/main/Package.swift, not the App.xcworkspace, using the following commands:

 `xed Package.swift
 //update versions in there